This information explains how having a mutation in the GREM1 gene may affect you and your family.

 What happens if I don’t have a GREM1 mutation?

 If you don’t have a mutation, your genetic counselor will review your personal and family history and talk with you about the general cancer screening guidelines you should follow.Back to top

-What does a GREM1 mutation mean for my family?
+What does a GREM1 mutation mean for my blood relatives?

-Males and females have an equal chance of passing down this mutation in their family.
-You only need to inherit this mutation from one parent to have an increased risk for cancer.
+Males and females have an equal chance of passing down a mutation in their family.
+You only need to inherit a mutation from one parent to have an increased risk for cancer.